Arrioc/arrioc.github.oi/index.md

 * ## Developing Solutions
   * I met the planned objectives for creating more readable output, more user-friendly input, and a well-rounded update module for the API which helps to deliver better value.
 The artifact now has improved readability by integrating JSON code into specific inputs and outputs, for any module that outputs data to the user.
 The artifact now has friendlier user input capability, by removing code that required the user to preformat their own inputs and injecting code that preformats the inputs for them using the JSON and Pymongo language.
 This allowed me to remove "bad formatting" error catch blocks.
 The API update module now better reflects the industry specific goal for update functionality by allowing the user to update any field in a specified document (not just the “volumes” field), or insert a new one, using the simple but effective solution of adding a variable to the CURL which is extracted and queried.
 I also added needed annotation comments to every module and fixed a bug for the API modules that would reprint the last response posted in the terminal as one exits.

-* ## Reflecting on the Process
-  * As I worked to improve the API’s update program to accept any user field, after many failures, I began examining other examples of ways in which CURLS can be made.
-By observing in the “stockReport” module that I was able to take a key variable “array” to input its value, an idea occurred to me.
-I could simply create a new “key” variable for the CURL whose value would be the embedded key and value which I wanted to extract.
-I applied the idea to the module, and it worked.

-  * As I worked to remove user formatting issues such as having the user input data in JSON or with quotes, I was faced with the challenge of needing to know exactly what the JSON utility, “loads”, and “dumps” were doing to the input code.
-I researched “loads” and “dumps” to refresh my memory and found a great site that explains specifically what they do.
-Loads turns strings into JSON objects, and dumps turns JSON objects into strings (Educative, Inc., 2021).
-Understanding “loads” and “dumps” allowed me format input for the user, simplifying thier tasks.
-This understanding also helped me my next task- fixing output readability.

-  * I almost gave up creating more readable output because sites like StackOverflow repeatedly siad it was not possible (Stack Exchange Inc, 2015).
-Help-site opinions are not always accurate.
-Sometimes it helps to ignore opinions and dive deeper.
-For me, it helped to study an old exercise (a “timestamp” module) whose output to the terminal looked ideal.
-The code used “loads” before printing, and then use “dumps” along with some commands inside the print statement.
-Inside the print parentheses, after the string or variable to print, one can write “indent=4, default=json_util.default.”
-This indents the data, making it more exposed and orderly.
-I then applied this knowledge to every module that outputs data, including the API (for future developers).
-I then made a post about my discovery to StackOverflow, for future questioners like myself.
-Since then, someone edited it to look nicer using color coding and highlighting, which I was surprised to see.

   * ## Better input example:

    * Before: